De Coninck House: Frédéric and Louis de Coninck

-The renderings for Coninck's building at No. 72 (then Parcel No. 209) was approved on 23 January 1797.
+The renderings for Coninck's building at No. 72 (then Parcel No. 209) were approved on 23 January 1797.
 The design has traditionally been attributed to Joseph-Jacques Ramée by Danish sources but this has been questioned by French, German and American researchers.
-Ida Haugsted suggesdts that the architect was more likely Andreas Kirkerup.
+Ida Haugsted suggests that the architect was more likely Andreas Kirkerup.
 The building was completed in 1798.

-The building contained a two-storey, 13-rom apartment in the left side and two apartments in its right side.
+The building contained a two-storey, 13-room apartment in the left side and two apartments in the right side.
 The large apartment was in 1801 occupied by Coninck's daughter Louise Philippine (1775-1851) and her husband Jean Monod (1765-1836).
 He was pastor at the French Reformed Church and they had therefore until then resided in the church's rectory in the street Åbenrå.
-The couple shared the apartment with their four children, Monod's sister Betsi Monodm one servant and three maids.
+The couple shared the apartment with their four children, Monod's sister Betsi Monod, one servant and three maids.

 The building was after Coninck's death in 1709 passed down to his son Louis Coninck.
 He resided in the building for a few years.

 Louis de Coninck was in 1814 granted permission to go on a three-year trade expedition to Lisbon and the Mediterranean Sea on board the brig Marie.
 He therefore chose to sell the house in Store Kongensgade to fellow naval officer Christoph Johan Friderich Hedemann (1786-1826).

 Christian Fenger

 In 1815, Hedemann sold the building to the surgeon Christian Fenger.
 In the 1820s, Fenger divided the large apartment in the left side of the building into two separate apartments.
-Fenger resided with his wife Christian Fenger (1773-1845) and their daughter Rlse Sophie in the apartment on the first floor.
+He resided with his wife Christian Fenger (1773-1845) and their daughter Rlse Sophie in the apartment on the first floor.